10 minutes Reading time

 Here is a quick rundown of the top 10 sites:

 High competition keywords are present in every industry.
 But what exactly are they?
-They’re the keywords which you would love to rank for but are incredibly competitive.
-Huge brands with large authority usually rank for these terms, so getting a top spot can prove difficult.
+They’re the keywords that you would love to rank for but are incredibly competitive.
+Huge brands with large authority usually rank for these terms, so getting a top spot can prove difficultly.

-In our report, we take a peek at some of these terms and analyse which brands sit atop them.
-With this information, you can see what they’re doing and mimic them to achieve similar results.
+In our report, we take a peek at some of these terms and analyse which brands rank for them.
+With this information, you can see what they’re doing and take inspiration to achieve similar results.

 In fact, some of the brands here managed to get a spot on the first page for this impressive keyword.
-Go Outdoors takes the number one position, which seems apt given their recent visibility boost.
-Millets and Blacks also take high positions for this term, and as they’re owned by the same company, you begin to realise just how much profit they’re probably making from this term.
+Millets take the number one position, which seems interesting given their recent visibility decline.
+Blacks and Gooutdoors also take high positions for this term, you can see an increase for the search term tents due to the lockdown being over and people are choosing to go outdoors again.

 Of course, large general brands also have real estate on this term.
 Brands like Argos and Amazon rank on the first page, but as they’re generic and aren’t topically relevant so to speak, pushing them aside shouldn’t be too difficult.